FooBarShebang/com_lib/Documentation/Requirements/RE003_serialization_requirements.md

 **Description:** **TypeError** or its subclass should be raised if an attempt is made to assign a value to an element of an array or a field of a structure in the following cases:

-* The accessed element or field is a nested container class
+* The accessed element or field is a nested container class instance
 * The value to be assigned is not compatible with the declared type of the element / field

+The same exception should also be raised when incompatible value is assigned to a C scalar type proxy object.

 **Verification Method:** T